angelo-wf/SnesJs/README.md

 Roms can be loaded from zip-files as well, which will load the first file with a .sfc or .smc extension it can find.

 The `spcplayer.html` file, linked from the main emulator as well, contains SpcJs, an SPC player using just the APU portion of the emulator.
 Not all SPC files play correctly, but most seem to work.

+Note that it currently assumes the AudioContext uses a sample rate of 44100, audio will sound somewhat incorrect if it's not.

 ## Controls